-Without these things, Venezuelan families are at risk of exploitation.
+Without these things, Venezuelan families living in the region are at risk of exploitation.
 They might also resort to negative coping strategies in the face of challenges like lack of legal protection, job opportunities and basic necessities.

 Increased engagement and information sharing with Colombian communities and other host communities in the region will also help create awareness of the plight of Venezuelans, foster community acceptance and prevent xenophobia.

 What other help is needed

 The crisis in Venezuela is not expected to end anytime soon.
 As it continues, regional and national governments as well as international and local organisations responding to this crisis need funding and coordinated response efforts.

 We commend efforts to date to meet the needs of Venezuelans fleeing to Brazil, Colombia and elsewhere, but more remains to be done.

-“Regional governments and international and local organizations responding to this crisis need funding and a coordinated response to continue meeting urgent needs and scale up in preparation for a continued exodus from Venezuela,” says Provash Budden, Americas regional director.
+“Regional governments and international and local organisations responding to this crisis need funding and a coordinated response to continue meeting urgent needs and scale up in preparation for a continued exodus from Venezuela,” says Budden.

 Recognizing that the United States and other countries in the region cannot meet these needs alone, we support increasing diplomatic engagement with partners in the region and around the world to shore up additional funding and to support a coordinated regional refugee response.

-We must do whatever we can to ensure the safety and security of Venezuelan families and prepare for many more families to arrive in the coming months.
+We must do whatever we can to ensure the safety and security of Venezuelan refugees and prepare for many more families to arrive in the coming months.

 How can I help Venezuelans?

-As the situation worsens, we are committed to helping vulnerable Venezuelan families who are unsure of what the future holds.
+As the situation worsens, we are committed to helping vulnerable Venezuelan refugees who are unsure of what the future holds.
 Our response is only just beginning.